ericdaat/ericdaat.github.io/_pages/index.md

 image: /assets/img/eric.jpg
 ---

-Hi, I'm Eric, a Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.
-I am currently pursuing a PhD in Machine Learning applied to oncology at Institut Curie and INRIA in Paris, France.
+Data Scientist and Full Stack Developer.
+Currently founder in residence at Entrepreneur First, I'm looking at ways to build a SaaS company with a positive impact on the environment.
-Besides work, I am really keen on music, photography, karate and golf.
+Prior to this, I was a PhD Student at Institut Curie and INRIA, working on Machine Learning techniques to reduce geographic disparities in oncology care pathways.

 In this website, you will find some more details about [who I am](about) and what I am [working on as PhD Student](research).
 I also work on various open source projects that